What Size Brew Pot Do I Need?

 - The inside of the kettle should feature internal volume markers in liters and gallons.

 - A good brew pot should come with a 1/2” NPT pipe coupling and that can be used as a small mash tun, hot liquor tank, boil kettle or thermometer.
+This 10 Gallon Megapot checks all the boxes.

 Just like our Deluxe Brew Pots, a quality homebrew kettle is an investment that will last for many years.
 Take the time to do your research, and select a kettle that will serve both your current and future needs.
 If you need help picking out a brew kettle, give our customer service a call.
 512 300 2739